keyboardpartner/HX3/BETA/readme.md

 * HX3 Flash: #3.9   .exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
 * AVR:  #3.91       .hex and .eep files, latest firmware for AVR controller
-* FPGA: #01022016   .bit configuration file for FPGA update
+* FPGA: #27022016   .bit configuration file for FPGA update
 * SCAN: #21         .dat ScanCore files for MIDI and FATAR

 ### Changelog

 <b>01/27/2016</b> Firmware #3.91, FPGA 27022016

-* new filter design, less prone to overflow distortions
+* new filter and adder design, less prone to overflow distortions
 * higher bass and organ output levels
 * lowering of rotary defaults parameter #607 to values below 155 may be required